Tom Christopher

 Tom Christopher (born 1952) is an American painter known for his expressionist urban paintings and murals, mostly of New York City.
-Christopher began as a commercial artist, and has become a painter with worldwide galleries and exhibitions.
+Christopher began as a commercial artist, and has become internationally recognized with galleries and exhibitions in France, Germany and Japan.

 Life and art

 Early life and work

 Christopher was born in Hollywood, California.
 He initially studied at the Pasadena Museum of California Art in 1974.
 He then went Art Center College of Design in Pasadena to receive his Bachelor in Fine Arts in 1979 where he studied with the noted California artists Lorser Feitelson and Ward Kimball.
 He supported himself during school by doing drawings at Disney in Anaheim.
 Christopher grew up "in the LA hot rod / skateboard culture" which influenced his art.

 Christopher started his art career with commercial art in California.
 His first work was for CBS Records.
 He received a gold record for his work on promotional posters.
-He also worked for Motor Trend magazine.
+He also worked for Motor Trend magazine with photographer Bill Claxton depicting the Las Vegas Grand Prix and Mille Miglia races.
 In 1981 he moved to New York City, and worked for the New York Times, People, Fortune and Wall Street Journal, as well as a courtroom artist for CBS news, covering trials as diverse as John Lennon's shooter and "The Diet Doc Killer" Jean Harris.

 Transition to fine art

-Christopher began creating fine art in the mid 80's with "...painting household objects and tools on a Brobdingnagian scale" in addition to making cast-iron sculptures, which were featured "...in galleries in the East Village".
+Christopher began creating fine art in the mid 80's painting household objects and tools on a "Brobdingnagian scale" in addition to making cast-iron sculptures, which were featured "in galleries in the East Village".
 These works were most notably featured in Socrates Sculpture Park, Oil and Steel Gallery (L.I.C.
 NY 1992) and the "Tools as Art: The Hechinger Collection" at National Building Museum Washington D.C.
 (1990s).

 Transition to current style

 The early 1990s also marked the start of Tom Christopher's signature NYC paintings.
 The first gallery to feature this was the Saint Marks Gallery in 1990.
 After receiving more success and reception with this style, he slowly switched to primarily this style in the 90's, and "Now his subject matter is largely focused on the streets of New York."

+Christopher’s work is shown internationally in Europe and Japan.
+He currently works out of his studio, Lift Trucks Project in North Salem, New York.
+Most paintings are exhibited overseas to international art fairs and galleries in Frankfurt, Paris, Osaka and Tokyo.